christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     }
     ```

--   Omit curly braces for if statements and loops, that only contain one line.
+-   Omit curly braces for if statements and loops that only contain one line.

     ```javascript
     // Bad